 Looking for more baking recipes, try our Chocolate Chip Brownies.
 Another classic British recipe Rock Cakes or our delicious Chocolate Victoria Sponge.

-- Iced Buns with Sprinkles
+- Easy Fairy Cakes with Sprinkles

 We hope you enjoy this oaty flapjack recipe as much as our family; please let us know how you get on and what you like to add to your flapjacks.